 Prior to his appointment at the University of Texas, Mr. Floyd served on the faculty at the University of South Florida as Professor of Conducting and at Baylor University in Texas where he held the position of Director of Bands for nine years.
 He began his career as band director at Richardson Junior High School and then become the first director of the award winning J.J.
 Pearce High School Band in the same city.
 He also served as Director of Fine Arts for that district for two years before moving to Baylor University in 1972.

 During Mr. Floyd’s professional career he has held positions of leadership on many state and national committees for music education and wind music performance.
-At present he is a member of the John Philip Sousa Foundation Board of Directors, Chairman of the American Bandmasters Association Educational Projects Committee, an ex-officio member of the Texas Music Educator's Association Executive Board and serves as chair of the College Band Directors National Association Music Education Committee.
+At present, he is a member of the John Philip Sousa Foundation Board of Directors, Chairman of the American Bandmasters Association Educational Projects Committee, an ex-officio member of the Texas Music Educator's Association Executive Board, and serves as chair of the College Band Directors National Association Music Education Committee.
 He served as National Secretary of CBDNA from 1979 to 2007 and has played an active leadership role in the implementation of that organization’s many projects and services for over three decades.
 In 2016, he was named a Yamaha Master Educator.